The Author’s Perspective

 Since the characters did not realize I was there and were not performing as in a movie, where a scene can be re-recorded, they did not pause for me to keep up or repeat a sentence that I might have heard indistinctly.

 My perspective was also colored by my age — that I had grown up in the Midwest at the same time their story was unfolding — and was aided by my own experience as a college student, as a member of the Army Security Agency during the Vietnam non-war, as a lover of classical music and classic automobiles (see This Book Is Not About Cars and Themes in the Novel), and much more that I did not need to invent in order to understand.

 I discovered that I knew virtually everything about the four protagonists, Wilton and his sister, “Rockie,” as well as Cyleine and her brother, Lionel.
 But I knew only as much of their parents as those four main characters themselves knew.
 And I knew only as much of most other people in the book as they disclosed in conversations or as much as I observed while they interacted with the protagonists.
 I could live within the mind of Lionel, Cyleine, Garnette, or Wilton — one at a time, as if I myself were one of them.
 I couldn’t step into the mind of Wilton’s father or Cyleine’s mother, any more than, in my own youth, I could occupy my own father’s mind.
 If I were writing about myself — about whom I know everything, I would be able to involve my mother or father in the story only according to what they themselves have revealed to me together with as much as I might have concluded from observation or discovered from my own snooping perhaps.

-And so, in another way, I told the story somewhat as if I had sat down with the four principals and let them tell it to me as I wrote it down, as they discussed in the final chapter, Fireside.
+And so, in another way, I told the story somewhat as if I had sat down with the four principals and let them tell it to me as I wrote it down, as they allowed they might do in the final chapter, Fireside.

 Suffice to say, I knew them personally.
 They were ordinary people, really.
 The events that wove them into each other’s lives were mostly ordinary.
 The times they were living in are long past, but only a little longer ago than yesterday or last year.
 For me, now, Cyleine, Garnette, Lionel, and Wilton are like friends I knew long ago, whom I know I won’t see again, and whom I have written about so that the memory of them will not perish.

-Cold Morning Shadow is dedicated to my cousin, Stephanie of the Brulé Lakota, her tragically-fated father, Mitch, and her late mother, Janet , who was my first cousin, playmate, and friend when we were children.
+Cold Morning Shadow is dedicated to my cousin, Stephanie of the Brulé Lakota, her tragically-fated father, Mitch, and her late mother, Janet, who was my first cousin, playmate, and friend when we were children.